Osimhen scores on Napoli return against Bologna | Goal.com

 Osimhen has now scored three goals and provided one assist in 17 appearances since joining the Serie A side from Lille last summer.

-The return of the forward will delight Nigeria national team coach Gernot Rohr, who is set to name the forward in his squad for the 2022 Africa Cup of Nations qualifiers in March.
+The return of the forward will delight Nigeria national team coach Gernot Rohr, who is expected to name him in his squad for the 2022 Africa Cup of Nations qualifiers later this month.

-Osimhen suffered a shoulder injury in his last international duty with the West African side and also suffered coronavirus-related problems during his visit to the country in December which forced him out of action for more than 90 days.
+Osimhen suffered a shoulder injury during his last international duty with the West African side and also suffered coronavirus-related problems during his visit to the country in December, which forced him out of action for more than 90 days.